locomotive-agency/GA3toGA4/README.md

 ### Welcome to GA4 to GA3 tool

 GA3 to GA3 is a tool for creating and filling a Bigquery table with available GA4 data and formatting it to be compatible with historical data pulled from the Google Analytics Reporting API v4 for GA3 data.
-This tool has been designed to run in google colab and to automate stuff.
+This tool has been designed to run in google colab and to automate a majority of the process.

 This notebook aims to provide 3 main functions
 1. Create table with select GA4 data formatted to GA3 data style.